 Now for the not-so-good bit.

-If you want to use this Adwaita theme with Firefox 60+ on your desktop you’ll have to roll up your sleeves.
-As of writing there is no pre-built, one-click easy-install package.
-Heck, there’s not even an installation script (but one’s coming).
+If you want to use this Firefox GNOME theme on your desktop you’ll need to roll your sleeves up.
+As of writing there is no “one-click” easy-install package, and no entry on the Firefox themes website.

-If you’re okay with manually editing files and copying things into place, you can try this out.
+If you’re not, then you will need to manually edit files and copy things into place. can try this out.
 If you’re not?
 Well, wait for an easier install method.